wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 Don't try to use post or other pages as a substitute for landing pages or coming soon page.
 Landing pages and coming soon pages are designed specifically to get a response from your visitors.

+###Coming Soon Pages

+Coming soon pages are best used for collecting emails while you are getting ready to showcase your new business.
+You should have a narrowly focused message on your coming soon page.
+You want to speak directly to your audience.
+Sometimes there can be a tendency to try and keep the message broad on a coming soon page.
+This is a mistake.

+If you try to serve to many people with the message on your coming soon page, you will end up serving know one.

+You also want to make sure you include a sign-up form on your coming soon page.
+This is extremely important.
+You will spend a lot of time driving traffic to your coming soon page, but the reality is, many visitors will leave and never come back.
+This is not because they are all not intereste.
+Rather, they will not return because they will forget about you.
+Your coming soon page is the prefect place to capture their email address and keep the conversation going.
+You will be able to remind them of your business periodiacally so that you stay fresh in their mind.

 *  [Free Upgrade to the Advanced Lite version!](http://www.thinklandingpages.com/landingpage/wordpress-landing-page-plugin-2-2/?utm_source=inside%20landing%20page%20plugin%20repoBottom-to-feature-page&utm_medium=plugin&utm_campaign=inside%20landing%20page%20plugin%20repoBottom-to-feature-page)

 == Installation ==